SaamuOmole/llm-inbox-action-copilot/README.md

 ### Quantitative comparison of model architecture

-The comparison highlights a consistent trade-off between action recall and precision, as expected, as well as between action recall and the intent accuracy across different architectures.
+The LLM used here is the llama3.1:8b.
+The comparison below highlights a consistent trade-off between action recall and precision, as expected, as well as between action recall and the intent accuracy across different architectures.
 All versions were evaluated on the same gold-labeled dataset of 200 real emails.

 **Table 1: Model comparison across four pipeline variants**
 | Version | Architecture | Action Precision | Action Recall | Action F1 | Action Accuracy | Intent Accuracy | Key Trade-off |